-It is the student's responsibility to arrange for an Illness/Misadventure Application to be submitted by 3.00pm within five (5) school days of the due date of the assessment task or upon return to school (if not within 5 school days of due date).
+It is the student's responsibility to arrange for an Illness/Misadventure Application to be submitted by 3.00pm within five (5) school days of the due date of the assessment task or upon the first day of return to school.
+Whichever occurs earlier applies.
 Documentary evidence must cover the date of the assessment task and the entire period of absence from school.
-Students should be prepared to complete the assessment task on the first day they return to school.
+Students must be prepared to complete any missed assessment from their first day of return to school.
+Therefore, students must see the subject Head Teacher on the first day of return to school and arrange a date and time for the assessment to be completed.
+All assessments must be completed by the student to address course requirements.